Main illustration: Leonardo Santamaria

 For the users who rate the app very high (9-10): the Albacross team sends a similar thank you email, but personalizes it to come from their CEO.

 As a result of their efforts, the Albacross team doubled their NPS score from 12 to around 30.
 They now have over 100 reviews on Capterra, with an average rating of 4.5 out of 5.
 “Most of the great reviews we’ve gathered recently are thanks to the Intercom messages we’re sending to NPS promoters,” says Evgen.
-Their experience goes to show just how powerful customer feedback can be when you actively seek it out and engage with it.
+Their experience goes to show, just how powerful customer feedback can be when you actively seek it out and engage with it.

 It can be hard to know how to go about analyzing customer feedback, especially if you don’t have researchers or analysts at your company who can help.
 However, if you follow the advice in this post, anyone can turn a jumble of customer feedback into a clear summary.
-Best of all, you can then use that summary to make informed decisions in your company and, in turn, improve your products.
+Best of all, you can then use that summary to make informed decisions in your company that improve your products.